anchitctrl/Stack/README.md

 # Stack

-## This repository includes my practice question on Stack which i did on leetCode iojsakpo
+## This repository includes my practice question on Stack which i did on leetCode